keajs/kea-docs/docs/concepts.md

 Why do we call it `logic`?

-Well, we had to call it something and everything else was already taken 😅.
+Well, we had to call it something and everything else was already taken. 😅

-More seriously, the name `logic` implies that calling `kea()` return complex objects, which not only contain a piece of your state, but also all the logic that will manipulate it.
+More seriously, the name `logic` implies that calling `kea()` return complex objects, which not only contain a piece of your state, but also all the logic that manipulates it.

 It's a useful convention and we suggest sticking to it.
 Feel free to call your logic with names that make sense, such as `accountLogic`, `dashboardLogic`, etc.